vintasoftware/tapioca-wrapper/docs/source/features.rst

 TapiocaClient
 =============

 The first object you get after you instanciate a tapioca wrapper is an instance of the ``TapiocaClient`` class.
-This class is capable of accessing the API endpoints of the wrapper and traversing respose objects.
+This class is capable of accessing the API endpoints of the wrapper and traversing response objects.
 No other action besides those can be achieved from a ``TapiocaClient``.
 To retrieve the raw data returned from the API call you will need to transform it in a ``TapiocaClientExecutor``.

 **TODO: add examples**